rust-bakery/nom/doc/making_a_new_parser_from_scratch.md

 This document is here to help you in getting started with nom.
 You can also find [nom recipes for common short parsing tasks here](nom_recipes.md).
-If you need more specific help, please ping `geal` on IRC (mozilla, freenode, geeknode, oftc), go to `#nom` on Mozilla IRC, or on the
-[Gitter chat room](https://gitter.im/Geal/nom).
+If you need more specific help, please ping `geal` on IRC (freenode, geeknode, oftc), go to `#nom-parsers` on Freenode IRC, or on the [Gitter chat room](https://gitter.im/Geal/nom).

 # First step: the initial research